Causes – what causes sickle cell related leg ulcers?

 You may need medication for nerve related pain (neuropathic pain); this can result in a sharp or burning pain and may not be managed with standard pain killers.
 Make sure you describe your pain to your doctor.

 Compression therapy may be bandages, socks or wraps.
 Compression is an essential part of the treatment if you have ulcers on your legs or feet and can get forgotten.
 Medical management may not be enough on its own to control this condition.
 Even if your leg is not very swollen the compression bandage or sock will reduce the level of fluid leaking from the ulcer(s).
 You may want to start with mild compression, but if you have a large wet ulcer, try to ensure you get a stronger level of compression.
 This will also work to reduce the local inflammation and is critical part of the treatment for this condition.
 In severe cases of lower leg ulceration, elevation and even bed rest initially may be essential.

 Review of your walking and footwear

 Seek a review of your walking and footwear if you believe this is becoming a problem.
 During crises your mobility will reduce and your ankle may stiffen.
 It is essential to keep stretching your ankles and that you try not to ‘walk on your toes’.
-There is a high risk of foot and ankle deformity associated with ulceration; this must be addressed early to prevent this.
+There is a high risk of foot and ankle deformity associated with sickle cell ulceration; this must be addressed early to prevent this.
 You may need special exercises and orthotics for your shoe.